Vidi0/scratch-io/docs/wharf/signature.md

  - Brotli (used on signatures)
  - Zstandard (not used on signatures)
- - gzip (not currently in use in itch.io, but supported anyways)
+ - gzip (not currently used by itch.io, but still supported)

-Additionally, the header message also specifies the compression quality, but it isn't useful for decompressing the signature.
+Additionally, the header message also specifies the compression quality, but this information is not useful for decompressing the signature.

 ## New Container

 After the header, the next protobuf message is the new container.
 It indicates the files, folders and symlinks of the build folder, and their mode (permissions).
-Also, it indicates the size of each file.
+It also indicates the size of each file.

 ## Block Hash Loop

-At this point, the block hash operations start.
-Each message indicates the hash of the current block of bytes of size BLOCK_SIZE.
+At this point, the block hash operations begin.
+Each message contains the hash of the current block of BLOCK_SIZE bytes.
 The blocks have a fixed size and are read from the container files in order.

 Each block hash message contains:

- - A weak hash: the weak hashing algorithm used in the original RSync paper
+ - A weak hash, which is the weak hashing algorithm used in the original RSync paper
  - A strong hash: MD5

 ```mermaid